 Individuals who sign up to participate each contribute $500 (this can be paid in installments).
-Half of that sum is earmarked for the grant making pool of funds and the other half supports circle workshops and operating and administrative expenses related to Aurora’s mission.
-During scheduled meetings, the members will work together to define their personal philanthropic goals, discuss objectives, identify potential grantees, learn how to evaluate grant proposals and finally, decide which proposals to fund.
+Half of that sum is earmarked for the grant making pool of funds and the other half is used in direct support of Aurora’s mission.
+During scheduled meetings, members will work together to discuss objectives, identify potential grantees, learn how to evaluate grant proposals and finally, decide which proposals to fund.

-Membership is one year in duration.
+Membership is one year in duration and consists of 4-5 meetings throughout the year.
 At the end of the year, participants may opt to renew membership in the circle, or to simply use their new understanding to become more effective donors to the organizations they support.

 The group dynamic of a giving circle provides social networking, leadership development, peer support, personal engagement, learning opportunities and the chance to collaborate with other women who share your values.